Company waste management: what needs to be put in place

 Companies should keep for at least 3 years a register in which are listed all information concerning their waste, namely:

-- The quantity, nature and origin of the waste that the company produces, transfers to a third party or takes over
+• Quantity, nature and origin of waste that the company produces, returns to a third party or takes over

-- The quantity of products and materials resulting from the preparation for reuse, recycling or other recovery operations of such waste
+• Quantity of products and materials resulting from the preparation for re-use, recycling or other recovery operations of such waste

-- And, where appropriate, the destination, frequency of collection, means of transport and method of treatment or disposal envisaged for such waste
+• Where appropriate, the destination, frequency of collection, means of transport and method of treatment or disposal envisaged for such waste.

 The detailed content of the register which needs to be kept is available on Legifrance.